• Home

 1. Course load

-In determining the semester distribution of History of Art course offerings, the department's chair will make every effort to accommodate individual faculty preferences; but in the case of unsolvable conflicts, although the chair will give some weight to seniority, ultimately decisions will be made on the basis of the overall best interests of the department.
+In determining the semester distribution of Art History course offerings, the department's chair will make every effort to accommodate individual faculty preferences; but in the case of unsolvable conflicts, although the chair will give some weight to seniority, ultimately decisions will be made on the basis of the overall best interests of the department.

 2. Thesis and dissertation direction

-History of Art faculty members are expected to accede to reasonable requests by students to supervise their Honors and Master's theses.
+Art History faculty members are expected to accede to reasonable requests by students to supervise their Honors and Master's theses.
 Criteria for determining the reasonability of such requests are the match between the student's interests and the faculty member's field of expertise and the faculty member's evaluation of the likelihood of the student's successful completion of the project.
 Having accepted responsibility for advising a Master's or Honors thesis, the faculty member is expected to provide appropriate feedback to the student in a timely fashion.

 B. Advising